 The addiction to smoking is only 12% physical.
 The other 88% is mental.

 That 88% is what's been running your smoking habit on autopilot.
-It runs the cigarette with your morning coffee.
-The smoke break when stress hits.
-The drag while you're driving.
-The reach toward your pack the moment you sit down on the porch.
-None of those moments require a conscious decision, they happen before you've consciously decided anything.
-The 88% is already in motion.
+It runs the cigarette with your morning coffee, the smoke break the moment stress hits, the drag while you're driving, the reach toward your pack the moment you sit down on the porch.
+None of those moments require a conscious decision, because they happen before you've consciously decided anything.
+The 88% is already in motion before the 12% even shows up.

 And here's the thing nobody told you: patches don't reach the 88%.
 Gum doesn't reach it.
 Cold turkey doesn't reach it.
 Wanting to quit, no matter how badly, has never reached it.